 Let’s talk about drinking water

 Aside from regulating humidity, a large water bowl gives your snake a place to soak, as well as (obviously) stay hydrated.
-Keep it filled with clean water and change every 2-3 days.
-Naturally, if it gets soiled before then, scrub the bowl with a bleach solution and replace water immediately.
+Keep it filled with clean water, refilling daily.
+Disinfect with an animal-safe disinfectant like F10 or chlorhexidine weekly or whenever the water gets soiled.

 There is some debate in the reptile community about the best type of water to put in our pets’ water bowls.
 I’m not going to go too deep into this, but it’s an important enough subject that it’s worth a quick discussion.

 Tap water, although often villainized by human health sites, often comes from wells and underground aquifers, where the water picks up beneficial minerals like calcium and magnesium.
 Distilled water and softened water has these minerals removed, the same minerals we try to supplement to our reptiles with powders.
-Check your local water composition survey first to make sure it’s safe to drink, but in most cases it is perfectly fine to give tap water to your snake.
+Check your local water composition survey first to make sure it’s safe to drink, but in most cases it is perfectly fine to give tap, spring, or filtered water to your snake.